 Reality Check: Do UK supermarkets vary prices by area?

-Something unusual has been happening in UK supermarkets in the last week.
+Something unusual has been happening in UK supermarkets in the past week.

 Since Tuesday 1 May, minimum alcohol pricing in Scotland has meant that they have not been charging the same prices for groceries across the UK.